martinaalvera/Documentation/admin_documentation/tosca_templates/tosca_galaxy_cluster.rst

 ..
 Note::

-   You can refere to :doc:`tosca_galaxy` section for galaxy input paramters.
+   You can refere to :doc:`tosca_galaxy` section for galaxy input parameters.

 The master node hosts Galaxy and Slurm controller: